 What is the cost to have my pet spayed or neutered?

 The cost of spaying or neutering depends on the sex, size, and age of the pet.
 The Humane Society of Charlotte is a nonprofit organization that operates two low-cost spay/neuter clinics.
 Our cost to you is discounted so that we can reduce pet euthanasia rates in our community due to unwanted births.
 We do not make a profit from surgeries performed.

 We accept all forms of credit cards or cash.

 How long will I have to wait to get an appointment?

-We are scheduling appointments for both dogs and cats approximately 1-2 weeks out at this time.
+We have seen an influx of appointment requests and are currently scheduling appointments for both dogs and cats approximately 8 weeks out at this time.

 Can you schedule the spay/neuter appointment for all my pets on the same day?

 We do limit spay/neuter services to two pets per household, per day.

 Can you give my animal shots while it’s there?